SmartThingsCommunity/smartthings-cli/.github/ISSUE_TEMPLATE/bug_report_template.md

 A clear and concise description of what actually happens.

 **Additional context**
 Add any other context about the problem here.
+Please include output of `smartthings --version`.
+Screenshots can be helpful too.